Dissent and Rebellion in the House of Commons: A Social Network Analysis of Brexit-Related Divisions in the 57$^{ th}$ Parliament: Data and Methods

-We organise the data into a 639 $\times$ 414 matrix, refer to Figure \ref{ones} below.
+We start with a 639 $\times$ 414 matrix.
 On the rows are each of the 639 voting MPs, and on the columns are each of the 414 divisions.
-The elements of the matrix are: +1, if the member voted "Aye" on the division, $-$1 if the member voted "No", and 0 if the MP did not vote.
+The elements of the matrix are: +1, if the member voted ``Aye'' on the division, $-$1 if the member voted ``No'', and 0 if the MP did not vote.

-The next step is to sub-divide the matrix into the \textit{Brexit} and the \textit{non-Brexit} divisions.
+We then sub-divided the matrix into the \textit{Brexit} and the \textit{non-Brexit} divisions.
 As mentioned earlier, these were classified manually according to the mention of EU exit, withdrawal, or related words in their division title.
 Splitting the big matrix results in two smaller matrices with sizes 639 $\times$ 192 containing the Brexit divisions, and 639 $\times$ 222 containing the non-Brexit divisions.
-We then transform each of these two smaller matrices into a similarity matrix, where the elements of each matrix refer to the number of instances that that two MPs voted similarly minus the number of times that they voted dissimilar to each other.
-In matrix form, this is defined as the sum product of the matrix A multiplied its transpose:

-By this definition, both the Brexit and the non-Brexit case will have a resulting square matrix with dimension 639 $\times$ 639, with names of MPs on both the rows and the columns, and elements of each matrix indicate voting similarities amongst pairs of MPs: a high positive number indicates that the pair voted similarly together; while a large negative value suggests voting polarity.
-The square matrix is naturally symmetric along the main diagonal.
-Figure \ref{two} provides a visual representation for the Brexit case.